The Chart below shows the tax consequences to the worker of being deemed a PSB by the CRA in Alberta.

-When wording a contract there are certain things that just can’t be in a contract unless you want the CRA to deem you to be a PSB.
+When wording a contract, there are certain things that just cannot be in a contract unless you want the CRA to deem you to be a PSB.
 While “employers” want to protect themselves, they have to consider the consequences to their contractors, since it is the contractor that bares all the risk for additional taxes and penalties.
-With this in mind below are some contract items that are key considerations that the CRA and Courts look at.
+With this in mind, below are some contract items that are key considerations that the CRA and Courts look at.

 Non-compete agreements - This gives the employer “exclusivity” which means you can’t have other clients.
 This also shows a subservient relationship where the employer is dictating terms, which is not normal in a true business relationship.